 Brittany says she has also applied the general research skills, critical thinking, and ethical practices she learnt during her university days to her everyday work life.
 “These skills are invaluable for any employment, particularly within government and within roles which are client-based,” she points out.

 Majoring in Human Geography opens up a wide range of opportunities, she continues.
 “It does not in any sense limit your career choices.
 I would argue it almost gives you too much to choose from.
 The interrelation with other fields of study makes geography the perfect launching pad for diverse, interesting and innovative career paths.”

 According to Alison Mellor, the Bachelor of Science (Human Geography) program at UOW equipped her with the critical thinking skills needed to explore the social and environmental problems that we face today.

 “Through research projects, I gained confidence in how to look at things from many perspectives, and ask the questions that give you a better understanding of the big picture,” she explains.
-“In my work in local government, and education for sustainability, these skills have proved invaluable.
+“In my work in local and state government, and education for sustainability, these skills have proved invaluable.”

 “One aspect I really enjoyed about studying Human Geography at UOW was the ‘real world’ focus – the local field trips, and studying the everyday places, spaces and practices around us,” Alison says.
 She also appreciated the way she was taught to consider social and environmental issues in a holistic way.

 Alison praised the teaching staff on the Human Geography program too.
 “I really valued the contagious enthusiasm and passion the human geography teachers had for their areas of interest, and the way they keenly shared their learnings with students and encouraged us on our own learning journeys,” she says.

 “I went into this degree thirsty to know more about the environmental and the social challenges we face, and how to create a more positive future.
 I feel I walked away with skills and ways of thinking that would allow me to do just that, in my own small, yet meaningful way.”